Seminar for Global Investors Board of Regents

 Member of CFA Society Phoenix

 Nathan Erickson, CFA, is a managing partner and chief investment officer at MRA Associates, where his primary focus is to lead the firm’s research efforts.
-He also provides private wealth and investment management services to foundations, retirement plans, and high-net-worth clients and is a member of the firm’s Investment Policy Committee and Compliance Committee.
-Mr. Erickson has a diverse background in the investment industry, having worked in commercial real estate sales and lending, as well as in investment brokerage at Charles Schwab.
-He has also served as an equity analyst at Kaplan Funds Management and as a portfolio manager at Foothills Asset Management.
-Mr. Erickson is a CAIA charterholder and serves on the board of directors of CFA Society Phoenix and Altier Credit Union.
-He has served in various volunteer roles for CFA Institute and has been selected to serve on the CFA Institute Disciplinary Review Committee, which is responsible for the enforcement of the CFA Institute Code of Ethics and Standards of Professional Conduct.
-Mr. Erickson earned a bachelor of arts degree in psychology from Kenyon College and a master of commerce (finance) from the University of Sydney.
+He is also a member of the firm’s investment policy, compliance, executive, and management committees.
+Mr. Erickson has a diverse background in the investment industry, having worked in commercial real estate, investment brokerage, and portfolio management.
+He serves on the CFA Institute Disciplinary Review Committee and previously served as president of CFA Society Phoenix and as a board member of Altier Credit Union.
+Mr. Erickson is a CAIA Charterholder, and he earned a Bachelor of Arts degree in psychology from Kenyon College and a master of commerce (finance) from the University of Sydney.

 Responsible Investment Lead, Mercer Canada